Wild Hunt: Germany

 An abundance of different tales of the Wild Hunt has been recorded in Germany.
 The leader, often called der Schimmelreiter, is generally identified with the god Wotan, but sometimes with a feminine figure: the wife of Wotan, Holda ('the friendly one'; also Holle or Holt), Fru Waur, or Fru Gode in Northern Germany; or Perchta (the bright one; also Berchta, Berhta or Berta) in Southern Germany.
 The leader also is sometimes an undead noble, most often called Count Hackelberg or Count Ebernburg, who is cursed to hunt eternally because of misbehaviour during his lifetime, and in some versions died from injuries of a slain boar's tusk.

 Dogs and wolves were generally involved.
 In some areas, werewolves were depicted as stealing beer and sometimes food in houses.
 Horses were portrayed as two-, three-, six-, and eight-legged, often with fiery eyes.
 In the 'Host' variants, principally found in southern Germany, a man went out in front, warning people to get out of the streets before the coming of the Host's armed men, who were sometimes depicted as doing battle with one another.
 A feature peculiar to the 'Hunt' version, generally encountered in northern Germany, was the pursuit and capture of one or more female demons, or a hart in some versions, while some others did not have prey at all.

 Sometimes, the tales associate the hunter with a dragon or the devil.
 The lone hunter (der Wilde Jäger) is most often riding a horse, seldom a horse-drawn carriage, and usually has several hounds in his company.
 If the prey is mentioned, it is most often a young woman, either guilty or innocent.
 Gottfried August Bürger's ballad Der wilde Jäger describes the fate of a nobleman who dares to hunt on the Sabbath and finds both a curse and a pack of demons deep in the woods.
 He might also have asked God to let him hunt until Judgement Day, as has ewiger Jäger (the eternal hunter).

 The majority of the tales deal with some person encountering the Wild Hunt.
 If this person stands up against the hunters, he will be punished.
 If he helps the hunt, he will be awarded money, gold, or, most often, a leg of a slain animal or human, which is often cursed in a way that makes it impossible to be rid of it.
 In this case, the person has to find a priest or magician able to ban it or trick the Wild Hunt into taking the leg back by asking for salt, which the hunt can not deliver.
 In many versions, a person staying right in the middle of the road during the encounter is safe.
+The person might also be warned by Treuer Eckart going ahead of the wild hunt and warning of its approach.